nanoc/nanoc.app/content/docs/nanoc-4-upgrade-guide.md

 ## Upgrade checklist

+* If you use Ruby 1.9.x or JRuby 1.7.x, upgrade to Ruby 2.0 or higher (preferably 2.2) or JRuby 9000.

 * If you use nanoc with a Gemfile, ensure you call nanoc as <kbd>bundle exec nanoc</kbd>. nanoc longer attempts to load the Gemfile.

 * If you use the `watch` and `autocompile` commands, use [guard-nanoc](https://github.com/guard/guard-nanoc) instead.
 Both `watch` and `autocompile` were deprecated in nanoc 3.6.